 Our Young People’s Hub offers a safe space to connect with peers, share experiences, and access advice.

-We have tips, videos, and advice on post-school pathways, finding a job, working with SEND, and transitioning to adulthood.
+We have tips, videos, and advice on post-school pathways, finding a job, what it’s like in the workplace with SEND, and transitioning to adulthood.

 National Careers Service: Skills assessment

-Take a skills assessment to identify your skills, explore your interests and help discover a career that you might enjoy.
+Take a skills assessment to identify your child’s skills, explore their interests and help discover a career that they might enjoy.

 National Careers Service: Find a course

-Search for online and classroom courses near you to help you develop your skills or find a job.
+Search for online and classroom courses to help develop key skills for the workplace.

 “Kids were the first people to ever back me up in meetings regarding education.
 They were knowledgeable, supportive and helpful in every way.
 This was the first time in many years that I had met any professionals who understood and supported both me and my youngster.”